-HOWTO: Get Started with PeeringDB as a Facility Operator
+HOWTO: Get Started with PeeringDB as a Facility or Campus Operator

 PeeringDB, as the name suggests, was set up to facilitate peering between networks and peering coordinators.
 In recent years, the vision of PeeringDB has developed to keep up with the speed and diverse manner in which the Internet is growing.
 The database is no longer just for peering and peering related information.
 It now includes all types of interconnection data for networks, clouds, services, and enterprise, as well as interconnection facilities that are developing at the edge of the Internet.